mapping-manuscript-migrations/mmm-data-conversion/README.md

+# Mapping Manuscript Migrations data conversion pipeline

+Currently the pipeline includes the following steps:

+1. Create a directory called `data` and download input RDF data into it (manual)
-# Schoenberg Database of Manuscripts docker
+  * Schoenberg Database of Manuscripts: https://sdbm.library.upenn.edu/downloads (you have to be logged in)
+  * Bodley: [TODO]
+  * Bibale: [TODO]

+2. Set up input databases (automated)
+  * Load `data/sdbm/input.ttl` to `http://localhost:3051/ds/sparql`
+  * Load `data/bodley/input.ttl` to `http://localhost:3052/ds/sparql`
+  * Load `data/bibale/input.ttl` to `http://localhost:3053/ds/sparql`

-Convert SDBM RDF data into a new data model using SPARQL CONSTRUCT.
+3. Convert to unified data model using SPARQL CONSTRUCT (automated)
-Before running the scripts, download the RDF Dataset (.ttl) file from https://sdbm.library.upenn.edu/downloads (you have to be logged in) into `data` directory, and rename it as `input.ttl`.
+  * The final result is loaded into `http://localhost:3050/ds/sparql`

 ## Build, convert, and run